Conflict catalog

 land, air, UAV, air defense, insurgency, border clashes

-For the weapons archive, this conflict is strongest where sources document specific systems in a defined incident rather than broad service history.
+For the weapons catalog, this conflict is strongest where sources document specific systems in a defined incident rather than broad service history.
 The current linked entry centers on PKK use of an Igla-type MANPADS against a Turkish helicopter in Hakkari, while broader conflict context includes Turkish ground forces, artillery, airpower, armed UAV operations, PKK guerrilla weapons, IEDs, mortars, small arms, MANPADS, and cross-border fighting in mountainous terrain.

 Map